-Some of you may remember the story featured a week ago on the adventure my wife and I had on our SleepAfloat rental.
+Some of you may remember the story featured a couple years ago on the adventure my wife and I had on our SleepAfloat rental.
 Here are some more details about the technicalities of doing what we did and renting from SleepAfloat, as well as a little more about places to visit in Balitmore.

 Depending on the SleepAfloat location, in addition to offering a special place to stay, a houseboat may even offer a more affordable option than traditional vacation accommodations.